ultimaweapon/json-mapper/README.md

     return null;
   }

-  // you can access all PREVIOUS properies of your class here switch (typeof json) {
+  // you can access all PREVIOUS properties of your class here switch (typeof json) {
     case 'string':
       return String;